luontola/web-intro/databases.md

 next: /security/
 ---

-Databases are used by applications to store data in a safe place.
-Think of them as Excel sheets with possibly millions of rows of data, but with more powerful tools for modifying and calculating things based on the data.
+Most applications store their data in a database.
+Think of databases as Excel sheets with possibly millions of rows of data, but with more powerful tools for manipulating and summarizing the data.
+In this chapter we will use databases to implement a commenting feature for the pictures on your site.

-This this chapter we will implement a commenting feature.
-Later it could be expanded to having comments for each of the pictures you have on your site, but to start simple let's first focus on just writing a guestbook where visitors can leave their messages.

 ## Web forms